italiangrid/storm/clientSRM-guide.md

 	  spaceToken="9A5294CB-1201-B2C2-839A-646DDA7D4831"
 	============================================================

-The returned space token have to be used in all the requests that work on this reserved space.
+The returned space token has to be used in all the requests that work on this reserved space.

 <a name="srmGetSpaceMetadata">&nbsp;</a>
 ##### srmGetSpaceMetadata

-This function is used to get information of a space, for which a space token must be provided.
+Get information of a space, for which a space token must be provided.

 For instance, to retrieve information on the space reserved in the previous example we type: